-My name is Sydney Smedley and after dancing for the last 20 years and teaching for 10, I, with a lot of support have begun my dream of teaching dance.
+Hello!
+My name is Sydney Smedley and I am the owner of Panache Dance Co.!
+I'm proud to be part of a community where dancers prove that lifting each other and working hard creates incredible dancers.
 I believe that everyone should be able to enjoy and love dance as much as I do and I hope to share that love.

 I studied mostly jazz and some ballroom while growing up in the Rogue Valley.
 I then, continued to study dance at BYU-Idaho where I became confident in teaching jazz, hip hop, ballroom, clogging, and contemporary.
-Some of my biggest accomplishments in dance are becoming the Collegiate Contemporary Team Director and competing at Stanford University with the Idaho Ballroom Academy.
+Some of my biggest accomplishments in dance are becoming the Collegiate Contemporary Team Director, competing at Stanford University with the Idaho Ballroom Academy, and creating Panache!

 Simply put...
 I LOVE to dance.